 Before we move forward to discuss what secrets your teenager may be keeping from you, let’s admit that having a teenager is just great, isn’t it?
 No matter what you do, you may feel like you’re doing the wrong thing.
 Or saying the wrong thing or embarrassing them simply by doing nothing.
 It’s a challenge; it really is!

 Your child is no longer cute, hanging onto your every word…or clinging to your leg.
-Now that they’re teenagers, they’re always trying to spread their wings, become an individual and feel more independent.
+Now that they’re teenagers, they’re always trying to spread their wings, become an individual, and feel more independent.

 What you may have found is that now that your child is growing into a young adult, they’re starting to keep secrets from you, which can be challenging.
-So, let’s take a look at 10 secrets your teen may be keeping from you and what you can do about it.
+So, let’s take a look at 10 secrets your teenager may be keeping from you and what you can do about it.

 10 Secrets Your Teenager May Be Keeping From You